 NSW recycling performance

-The overall waste recycling rate for NSW remained at 65%, driven largely by a strong recycling rate of 77% achieved in the construction industry during 2018-19.
-Total tonnes diverted has steadily increased whereas tonnes disposed has remained relatively level.
+The overall waste recycling rate for NSW during 2020–21 was 66%, driven largely by a strong recycling rate of 76% achieved in the construction industry.
+Total tonnes of material diverted and tonnes disposed has remained relatively constant.

-Figure 4 shows that recycling rates have improved slightly for MSW from 42% to 43% and increased from 47% to 53% for Commercial and Industrial (C&I) waste.
-C&D recycling rates remain strong, however relatively unchanged over the four-year period.
+Figure 4 shows that recycling rates have improved slightly for MSW from 42% to 44% and increased from 47% to 53% for C&I waste.
+C&D recycling rates remain strong, however relatively unchanged over the six-year period.

 NSW waste diversion from landfill

-In 2018-19, the total waste diverted from landfill was 65% representing 14.6 million tonnes.
-Figure 6 shows the total tonnes recycled and disposed from 2015-16 to 2018-19.
-Although the diversion rate did not change between 2017-18 and 2018-19, the tonnes diverted from landfill increased by 5%.
-As no significant energy from waste facilities were operational across the four reporting periods, the diversion rate is the same as the recycling rate referred to above.
+In 2020–21, the total waste diverted from landfill was 66% representing nearly 14.5 million tonnes.
+Figure 6 shows the total tonnes recycled and disposed from 2015–16 to 2020–21.
+In the absence of alternative diversion options across the six reporting periods, the diversion rate is the same as the recycling rate referred to above.